ray-project/deltacat/deltacat/experimental/beam/README.md

 ## Overview

-This module provides automatic duplicate resolution for Apache Beam pipelines writing to Apache Iceberg tables using DeltaCAT's Ray-based converter sessions.
-When duplicate records are detected across multiple write operations, the system automatically creates position delete files to maintain data consistency.
+This module provides upsert support for Apache Beam pipelines writing to Apache Iceberg tables using DeltaCAT's Ray-based converter sessions.
+It merges duplicate records by key by using either Iceberg positional deletes or delete vectors within an Iceberg merge-on-read table.

 ## Key Features